gansm/finalcut/doc/first-steps.md

 ```cpp
 return app.exec();
 ```
-The last line calls `exec()` to start the application and return the result to the operating system.
+The last line calls `exec()` to start the application and to return the result to the operating system.
 The started application enters the main event loop.
-This loop does not end until the window is not closed.
+This loop does not end until the window is closed.

 Memory Management